-We may outsource certain commercial functions to external third parties, e.g. debt collection, accounting auditors, etc. and in such cases where your personal data is required for the purposes of completing those functions then an appropriate data processing agreement, with relevant safeguards, will be in place to ensure our ongoing obligations under the data Protection Acts are upheld.
+We may also outsource certain other commercial functions to external third parties, e.g. debt collection, accounting auditors, etc. In such cases where your personal data is required for the purposes of completing those functions then an appropriate data processing agreement, with relevant safeguards, will be put in place to ensure our ongoing obligations under the Data Protection Acts are upheld.

 We may also have to disclose certain personal data in accordance with any legal obligation imposed on us.
 Any such disclosure would be in accordance with the law, e.g. disclosed on foot of a court order etc.